Thomas van Bommel: Patro Eisden

+Tongeren

+Ahead of the 2025–26 season, Van Bommel joined Belgian Division 2 club Tongeren, filling the central-midfield vacancy left by the departure of Oleg Kuchinska.

+In September 2026, he announced his provisional retirement from football due to a recurring injury.

 Personal life

-Van Bommel's father is Mark van Bommel, while his maternal grandfather is Bert van Marwijk.
-The former played for the Netherlands in the 2010 FIFA World Cup final, in which the latter was the manager.
+Van Bommel's father is Mark van Bommel, and his younger brother is Ruben van Bommel, while his maternal grandfather is Bert van Marwijk.
+His father played for the Netherlands in the 2010 FIFA World Cup final, in which van Marwijk was the manager.